What would happen to the state's economy if rural Minnesota went away? Would the Twin Cities area notice?

 Regarding that "battle," Searls recently told the AgriTalk radio program, "Our message is one of interdependency.
 It's not about 'the fight should be solved this way.'
 We say the fight should be dissolved.
 We're both going to sink, or we're both going to prosper.
 There's not going to be urban prosperity without rural prosperity."

-- Read the full Minnesota Rural Partners study on the MRP website or contact Kate Searls.
+- Read the full Minnesota Rural Partners study or contact Kate Searls.

 - For information on how Extension's Economic Impact Analysis Program can help your community's economic development efforts, contact Brigid Tuck or your local Extension educator.